 - Improves important brain functions such as memory, mood (lethargy, irritability, depression), concentration at work, and good quality sleep.

-Specific Benefits of Magnesium in Men
+Amazing Benefits of Magnesium for Men

 Magnesium is important for many biological processes in the body of men with some special benefits, as it supports the functions of male sex hormone, energy requirements, and the heart.

-- Testosterone – is a male sex hormone that plays an important role in the production of sperms and for sex drive.
+- Testosterone – It is a male sex hormone that plays an important role in the production of sperms and for sex drive.
 Normally testosterone levels decline from the beginning of around 30 years causing men to experience low libido, decrease in sperm count, and weight gain.
 Low levels of Magnesium in the body are found to be associated with low testosterone levels.
 Hence increase in Magnesium level can increase testosterone level for good health benefits and be found to have a better effect in those men who exercise regularly.